 How to Claim Your Restaurant on Grubhub and Eat24:

 Seamless is an online food ordering service that allows users to order food for delivery and takeout from restaurants through their website or suite of mobile apps.
 The company is also owned by Grubhub, which features over 115,000 businesses across 2,200 cities in the U.S. and London.

 If Seamless users have opinions about any restaurants listed on the site, they can leave restaurant reviews and ratings.
 Selected reviews will be posted to the site.

 New Delhi-based restaurant portal Zomato, which acquired Urbanspoon, offers online restaurant reviews from professional food critics, bloggers, and diners.
 The site reportedly features over one million restaurants spread across 24 countries.

-If you don’t yet have a business listing on Zomato, visit: http://www.zomato.com/business#add.
-Or if you already have a listing and would like to claim it as your own, visit: http://www.zomato.com/business#ads.
-You can learn more about optimizing your listing by reading our Zomato Business guide.
+If you don’t yet have a business listing on Zomato, visit http://www.zomato.com/business#add.
+If you already have a listing and would like to claim it as your own, visit: http://www.zomato.com/business#ads.
+You can learn more about optimizing your listing by reading our Zomato Restaurant Registration guide.

 One of the first-ever companies to collect restaurant reviews and ratings, Zagat – founded in 1979 – is among the top restaurant review sites today.